kevinleedrum/mds/readme.md

 ### Framework Integrations

-StencilJS jas a bunch of documentation around integrating these types of components into most popular frameworks - including vanilla Javascript.
+StencilJS has a bunch of documentation around integrating these types of components into most popular frameworks - including vanilla Javascript.
 You can read more about that here: [https://stenciljs.com/docs/overview](https://stenciljs.com/docs/overview)